chana-wk/rvia/README.md

 ## Commands

-To get list of commands
+To get the list of commands

 ``
 rvia.exe help